DGrv/dorian-gravier/leaflet.md

 	    // initialize the map
-	    var map = L.map('map', {
+			// only add 1 layer here to avoid the 2 layers to load var map = L.map('map', {
 	      center: [47.5, 9.6],
 	      zoom: 8,
-	      layers: topo, // only add 1 here to avoid the 2 layers to load
+	      layers: topo,
     		fullscreenControl: true,
 	    });